Skip to main content

-Learn about how Current RMS empowers you to deal with your shortages.
+Learn about how OnRent Events empowers you to deal with your shortages.

-By default, your Current RMS system will allow you to overbook stock – this is so that it doesn’t prevent you from getting an order out of the door if you’ve simply forgotten to check-in stock on a previous order or can easily sub-rent from another supplier.
+By default, the system will allow you to overbook stock – this is so that it doesn’t prevent you from getting an order out of the door if you’ve forgotten to check in stock on a previous order, or can easily sub-rent from another supplier.

-In this guide, we’ll run through the ways that Current RMS lets you know about shortages and the tools provided to help you resolve shortages.
+In this guide, we’ll run through the ways that the system lets you know about shortages and the tools provided to help you resolve shortages.

 Spot shortages